Your J-1 Program Purpose

 Hospital, Doctor, or Clinic: Hospitals are meant for emergency situations.
 If you have a specific or ongoing medical concern, you should find a doctor in that specialty area.
 Walk-in clinics are a better and more affordable option for common ailments, such as sore throat, fever, flu, etc.

 If you receive a wage during an internship or training program (excluding VIEs), you are required by law to pay federal, state, and local or city income taxes.
 You are not required to pay Social Security & Medicare Tax (FICA) or Federal Unemployment Tax (FUTA).
 All J-1 Exchange Visitors must file a tax return with the Internal Revenue Service (IRS).
-The IRS is the U.S. government agency responsible for collecting taxes, and publishes a yearly comprehensive U.S. Tax Guide for Aliens.
+The IRS is the U.S. government agency responsible for collecting taxes and publishes a yearly comprehensive U.S. Tax Guide for Aliens.

 April Tax Day: Normally, tax returns must be submitted by this day, which usually will fall on April 15th.
 If your stipend is paid by Fermilab, you will need your W-2 tax form in order to file your taxes.
-If your stipend is paid by the foreign entity, you are exempt from having a W-2 tax form.
+If your stipend is paid by a foreign entity, you are exempt from having a W-2 tax form.

 W-2 Form: Fermilab sends out the W-2s in January.
 Please ensure that Fermilab has your permanent address abroad or your W-2 might not get to you in time.

 Tax Preparation Assistance: In February, the Visa Office will send out a mass email offering FREE Tax Prep software, Glacier Tax Prep, which will allow you to prepare your Federal Tax return online.
 You must respond to us if you would like to use this software.
-At the end of the Glacier’s Federal return you will have an opportunity to purchase access to a State return preparation.
+At the end of the Glacier’s Federal return, you will have an opportunity to purchase access to a State return preparation.
 Alternatively, you may use your Federal tax forms to prepare the State return on your own.

 ***For full information on taxes in the United States, please visit the Taxation of Nonresident Aliens section of the IRS website and Publication 519, U.S. Tax Guide for Aliens.
 Fermilab has created this resource document based on information provided by the IRS.
-We are not tax experts, and therefore are not liable for any incorrect information provided in this guide.***
+We are not tax experts and therefore are not liable for any incorrect information provided in this guide.***

 Ending Your J-1 Program